How to Legally Get Married in Norway as Foreigners

 Step 2: Submit Your Paperwork to Skatteetaten

-Once everything is gathered, submit your documents to the Norwegian Tax Administration (Skatteetaten).
-You can mail them to:
+Once you have everything ready, you’ll send your documents to the Norwegian Tax Administration (Skatteetaten) for review.

-If everything is in order, you’ll receive a Certificate of No Impediment to Marriage (Prøvingsattest) — basically a green light to get married in Norway.
+If everything is approved, they will issue a Certificate of No Impediment to Marriage (Prøvingsattest).
+This is what officially allows you to get married in Norway.

 Step 3: Contact Your Officiant